MicrosoftDocs/visualstudio-docs/docs/install/visual-studio-enterprise-guide.md

 Learn how to install Visual Studio in common enterprise scenarios.

 - **[Use command-line parameters to install Visual Studio](use-command-line-parameters-to-install-visual-studio.md)**.
 Use a variety of parameters to control or customize your Visual Studio installation.
 Automate the installation process or create a cache of the installation files for later use.
-Here are some [command line parameter examples](command-line-parameter-examples.md) for reference.
+For more information, see [command line parameter examples](command-line-parameter-examples.md).

 - **[Create a network installation of Visual Studio](create-a-network-installation-of-visual-studio.md)**.
 Cache the files for the initial installation along with all product updates to a single folder.